 Some people need years of experience to establish a feeling for wholeness, or continuity in sound.
 But these people are out there, and you can greatly profit from their heightened sensibility.

-Impulses of objectivity
+Impulses of objectivity in mixing

 Most producers and writers might relate to this: You work on a single piece for days, maybe weeks, or months, and completely immerse yourself within this sphere.
 You’re so part of the production, that at some point, it can even act as a closed room.
 It gets incredibly hard to gain fresh wind, new thoughts, when you’re down the rabbit hole.
 And this is where an external mixer can lend a helping hand.